 Because regular yogurt has less protein and more sugar than Greek yogurt in general, some people looking to follow a high protein may see the need to cut out as much sugar as possible, while boosting protein.
 This is an easy switch by choosing Greek yogurt over regular yogurt on the grocery store shelf.

 Greek vs. Regular?
-Which Type Of Yogurt is Better?
+Which Type of Yogurt Is Better?

 While Greek yogurt is becoming more readily available in grocery stores, not all of it is created equal.
 In its purest form, yogurt, both regular and Greek should only contain two ingredients: live cultures and milk.
-However, the addition of sugar and thickening agents may blur the lines between the rule of more protein and less sugar that we mention earlier as a good way to differentiate regular yogurt and Greek yogurt from each other.
+However, the addition of sugar and thickening agents may blur the lines between the rule of more protein and less sugar than we mentioned earlier as a good way to differentiate regular yogurt and Greek yogurt from each other.
 To ensure you're getting the right stuff, check the ingredient list, if there are more than two ingredients, you may want to steer clear.

 For many, the whole purpose behind going with Greek yogurt was to lower carb counts and have higher protein in meals.
 If thickening agents, such as is found in "Greek style" yogurt are added, the sugar content may be higher than regular yogurt.
 These include maltodextrin, pectin, locust bean gum, guar gum, carob bean gum, xanthan gum, and gelatin.